Home » Explore the Gems of Galle: 10 Must-Do Adventures in Sri Lanka!

 Visit the Dutch Reformed Church

 The Dutch Reformed Church, dating back to 1755, is one of Galle’s oldest buildings.
 The church’s simple yet elegant architecture and centuries-old gravestones glimpse the colonial past.
-The peaceful atmosphere makes it a great spot to pause and reflect.
+The peaceful atmosphere makes it a great spot to pause and reflect

 Dutch Reformed Church Galle

-Visit The Sea Turtle Hatchery Centre in Mahamodara
+Visit the Sea Turtle Hatchery at Mahamodara

-Enjoy Afternoon Tea at the Amangalla Hotel
+Afternoon Tea at the Amangalla Hotel

-Take a Whale Watching Tour
+Take a Whale-Watching Tour from Mirissa

-How to Get to Galle
+🚆 How to Get to Galle from Colombo

 @trulyexpat

-Who am I taking with me next time??? ⛰️Scenery ⭐️⭐️⭐️⭐️⭐️ 😍People ⭐️⭐️⭐️⭐️⭐️ 💆🏽♀️Relaxation ⭐️⭐️⭐️⭐️⭐️ 🚃 Adventure ⭐️⭐️⭐️⭐️⭐️ 📍Location ⭐️⭐️⭐️⭐️⭐️ I might have to make this an annual visit 🇱🇰 #srilanka #srilankatraintrip #trulyexpattravel @TourRadar
+Who am I taking with me next time??? ⛰️Scenery ⭐️⭐️⭐️⭐️⭐️ ????People ⭐️⭐️⭐️⭐️⭐️ ????????♀️Relaxation ⭐️⭐️⭐️⭐️⭐️ ????
+Adventure ⭐️⭐️⭐️⭐️⭐️ ????Location ⭐️⭐️⭐️⭐️⭐️ I might have to make this an annual visit ???????? #srilanka #srilankatraintrip #trulyexpattravel @TourRadar

 ♬ Abracadabra – Lady Gaga

-Best Time to Visit Galle
+🗓️ Best Time to Visit Galle

 Galle